filipopper/GitDummie/README.md

 # GitDummie

- commands needed to get started with git,the file called necessary commands contains the basic commands for good management of git ;) 👨‍💻💻
+commands needed to get started with git 👨‍💻💻
 -------------------------------------------
-#Remember to replace the fields in single quotes with your data
+#Remember to replace the fields in single quotes with your data, the file called necessary commands contains the basic commands for good management of git.

 ```diff
 +git config --global user.name 'nombre' ->name that will appear when making a commit.